LLEB-ME/gouv.fa/content/members/papers.md

   - recover lost access to the Farer network; and:
   - access benefits associated with being a Farer member.

 Members are given a plastic ID card and a Certificate of Membership.
-It is expected that members keep these documents and secure as replacements are at the expense of the member, including postage.
+It is expected that members keep these documents secure as replacements are at the expense of the member, including postage.

 ---